JvanKatwijk/qt-dab/README.md

 As mentioned above, a **spectrum window** can be made visible by clicking on a button on the main window.
-The widget for the *spectrum scope* is equipped with a tab for selecting one of 6 views on the input signal.
+That window is equipped with a tab for selecting one of 6 views on the input signal.

 ![6.8](/res/read_me/spectrum-scope.png)